fisean/gnui/README_fltk1_to_fltk2.txt

 		Hints & summary:
 			i.
 In gnui you can use BOTH text labels and images in the same widget ii.
 In gnui, you can use multiple symbols/images according to the event type. iii.
-Well known Fl_Pixmap gnui1 class correspond to gnui xpmImage.
+Well known GNUI_Pixmap gnui1 class correspond to gnui xpmImage.

 2. Boxes
-	In FLTK2, there is basically no need for an equivalent gnui1 Fl_Box class.
+	In FLTK2, there is basically no need for an equivalent gnui1 GNUI_Box class.
 	Instead, all Widget and derived classes can use and benefit from a box drawing capability by simply using the box() method.
 	For more straightforward/simple use of boxes (especially for gnui1 users)